dpwe/AmyArduinoExamples/docs/amy_keypad.md

 The Pico connects to the PCM510x DAC module with the standard four I2S wires (SCK isn’t needed for DAC output, but we typically use it to make it easy to add an ADC later).

-The keypad is a 6 x 4 matrix (only the first 3 of the 4 columns are currently used; also, the schematic shows the matrix transposed, i.e. each left-to-right row is a “column” from the software’s point of view).
-The piano key layout breaks each octave into two “columns” of 6 semitones each, so the three rows shown cover one-and-a-half octaves.
-The software provides for a 4th “column” of control keys (e.g. for changing patch) but I haven’t connected them here.
+The keypad is a 6 x 5 matrix; the piano key layout breaks each octave into two “columns” of 6 semitones each, so the first four "columns" cover two octaves, and the fifth column is used for control keys.
+(The 4th column, corresponding to the upper half of the second octave, is currenty unused).
+The schematic shows the matrix transposed, i.e. each left-to-right row in the schematic is a “column” from the software’s point of view.
 The keypad is read (with the Arduino Keypad library) by successively pulling each “column” line low, and seeing which “row” inputs are pulled low.
 Each “row” input has a pullup resistor so if no key is pressed, it reads high.
-Each key button has an associated diode; this is to avoid the “n-key rollover” problem, where pressing several keys can lead to other “ghost” keys.
+Each key button has an associated diode; this is to avoid the “n-key rollover” problem, where pressing several keys can lead to other “ghost” keypresses.

 The wiring of the key buttons on the breadboard is a little odd - I shared the “column” input of some keys by putting them in the same set of connectors on the breadboard, with the result that I take the outputs from alternate sides.
-As a result, the “row” connections don’t come out in strict order.
+As a result, the “row” connections don’t come out of the top of the breadboard in strict order.

 Here’s a photo of my build.
 It’s not exactly what’s in the schematic - I have an ADC and MIDI input connected.
 Also, the switches I used (which I don’t particularly recommend) had only 2 pins, but kept jumping out of the breadboard, so I ended up soldering onto a strip board.
 Consequently, when I realized the diodes were pointing the wrong way, it wasn’t attractive to try to fix it.